How to check your motor oil

 03 December 2018

 / Lindleys Autocentres

 Motor oil in your vehicle is the most important thing to keep everything functioning correctly.
 The oil's job is to lubricate the engine’s moving parts and prevent overheating.
-Failing to keep the oil topped up can lead to early wear and tear along with excessive dirt buildup.
+Failing to keep the oil topped up can lead to early wear and tear along with excessive sludge buildup.

 Think of it as the main lifeline that powers up the engine.
 Regular oil checks are in place to maintain the vehicle's "blood level".
 We recommend you check your oil at least once a month.